Ten years ago, a post on how to book a TEDx talk would have been very short, because TEDx didn’t even exist until 2009.

 - Create a google alert for “TEDx” in your geography.
 I specified news feeds only, within the U.S., and while that casts a wide net, it gives me a daily round-up of stories that might include the announcement of an upcoming event.

-- Follow the event or organizer on Twitter.
-Most TEDx events have a Twitter handle.
-If you follow them, you’ll be notified when they announce that they’re are looking for submissions.
+- Follow a particular event or event organizer on Twitter.
+If you know of an appropriate event, follow it.
+(Most TEDx events have a Twitter handle.)
+That way you’ll be notified when they announce that they’re are looking for submissions for next year.

 2. Continually Refine Your Big TEDx Idea